puutaro/difbk/README.md

 - latest backup file check and if finding miss, correct.

 #### Delete specify backup generation
-Although `difbk` compress file and save one, Data can be bloated with long use. when so , delete spedify generatio, and litghten the buckup.
+Although `difbk` compress file and save one, Data can be bloated with long use. when so , delete spedify generation, and litghten the buckup.

 1. type bellow command